Freddy-Lende/Lambda-Gabidulin-and-LGS-Niederreiter-cryptosystem/README.md

 ### 4. LGS-Niederreiter Cryptosystem

-- Full implementation of a **Niederreiter-type encryption/decryption scheme**.
+- Implementation of **Niederreiter-type encryption/decryption scheme**.
 - Automatic estimation of parameters for for all proposal parameters.
 - Integrated evaluation of key sizes and ciphertext expansion.